In3tinct/See-SURF/README.md

 2. **Parameter Matching**: It looks for keywords in parameter names (e.g., url, redirect, dest) or URL patterns in values.

-3. **Canary Probing**: It first attempts to fetch http://example.com.
-If the "Example Domain" signature is found in the response, it raises a potential Non-Blind SSRF.
+3. **Canary Probing (Non-Blind)**: It first attempts to fetch http://example.com.
+If the "Example Domain" signature is found in the response, it raises a potential Reflected/Non-Blind SSRF.

-4. **AI Fingerprinting**: If AI is enabled, it sends the response headers to the LLM to identify the server stack (e.g., AWS, PHP, Tomcat).
+4. **AI Fingerprinting & Exploitation (Non-Blind)**: If AI is enabled, it analyzes server headers & tech stack and generates specific internal payloads (AWS, etc.).

-5. **Exploitation**: The AI generates specific internal payloads (like 169.254.169.254 for AWS or file:///etc/passwd for Linux).
+5. **Validation (Non-Blind)**: The AI reviews the result of the attack response to verify if the data returned is actually sensitive or internal information, reducing any false positives.

-6. **Validation**: The AI reviews the result of the attack response to verify if the data returned is actually sensitive or internal information.
+6. **OOBE Probing (Blind)**: For every potential parameter, it generates a unique Webhook.site payload.
+It then polls the Webhook API to confirm if the target server made an external request.

 ## 🤝 Contribute
 - Report bugs.